rashtastic/r1/index.md

 7. Michigan State University
 8. University of Connecticut
 9. Arizona State University
-10. University of Illinois at Chicago
+10. University of Illinois Chicago
 11. The University of Alabama
 12. University of Missouri
 13. SUNY at Albany